dgrnbrg/vim-redl/README.markdown

 split window containing a repl in the namespace `user`.
 The latter opens the repl in the namespace of the current file.

+To open this repl in a vertical split (rather than horizontal), you can set this option in your .vimrc:

+    let g:redl_use_vsplit = 1

-If you don't reconfigure the plugs below, these are the default controls for the repl:
+The default controls for the repl are:

 - `ctrl-e` in insert mode evaluates the current line, regardless of cursor position.
 - `return` in insert mode at the end of the line evaluates the line, otherwise inserts a newline.
-- `ctrl-up` goes up in the history
+- `ctrl-up` in insert mode goes up in the history
-- `ctrl-down` goes down in the history
+- `ctrl-down` in insert mode goes down in the history

-To use the breakpoint feature, check out dgrnbrg/redl (short version: `redl.core/break` and `redl.core/continue`.
+If some of these key bindings don't work on your machine, you can try to redefine them in your .vimrc.
+For example:

+    imap <silent> <C-S-K> <Plug>clj_repl_uphist.

-The plugs for the repl:
+To change key bindings, the plugs for the repl are:

     <Plug>clj_repl_enter.
     <Plug>clj_repl_eval.